dxe58709/minishell/README.md

 However, Minishell does not support `\`, `;`, `&&`, `||`, or wildcards.<br>

-Made by yususato and nsakanou
+Made by yushsato and nsakanou